kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 - Extend the VPA object:

   1. Add a new enum to the container resource policy's `mode` field with the value `RecommendationOnly`.
-This enum allows users to indicate that the container-level recommendation should be calculated by the recommender, while the updater and admission controller ignore it.
-For example, the updater will not evict the pod based on this container-level recommendation.
+This enum allows users to indicate that the recommender calculates the container-level recommendation, while the updater and admission controller do not manage the container's resource stanza.
 The primary purpose of this enum is to give users finer control compared to the `Auto` mode, which instructs VPA to calculate the container-level recommendation and manage the corresponding resource stanza.
-The AEP includes example VPA objects and behaviors in the [Examples](#examples) section.

   2. Add a new `spec.resourcePolicy.podPolicies` stanza.
 This stanza allows setting constraints for pod-level recommendations: